Car stopping for turtles leads to three-car accident in Middle Township

-MIDDLE TOWNSHIP — Three cars were involved in a crash on Stone Harbor Boulevard Tuesday morning when police say a driver not involved in the accident stopped to yield for turtles crossing the road.
+MIDDLE TOWNSHIP — Three cars were involved in a crash Tuesday morning on Stone Harbor Boulevard after police say a driver not involved in the accident stopped to yield for turtles crossing the road.

-The crash was first reported around 10:22 a.m., township police Lt.
+The crash was first reported at 10:22 a.m., police Lt.
 Tracey Super said.

-A preliminary investigation indicates that the driver stopped for the turtles in the roadway, causing two other vehicles behind them to stop.
-A third vehicle approached the stalled traffic and failed to stop, creating a domino effect to cause the three-car accident, Super said.
+A preliminary investigation indicates the driver stopped for the turtles in the road, causing two other vehicles behind them to stop.
+A third vehicle approached the stalled traffic and failed to stop, causing the three-car accident, Super said.

 No injuries were reported, and the crash remains under investigation, Super said.